Beyond The Funnel: Customer Lifecycle Marketing

 min read

-Yet many marketers are unfamiliar with customer—or consumer—lifecycle marketing.
-Or, they might have a basic understanding of the term, but not know much about the specific marketing lifecycle stages.
+Yet many marketers are unfamiliar with customer lifecycle marketing and customer needs.
+They might have a basic understanding of the term but not know much about the specific marketing lifecycle stages.

-There are many ways to implement consumer lifecycle marketing within your existing campaign efforts.
-But if you’re new to the concept, it can be helpful to learn from specific examples.
+There are many ways to implement consumer lifecycle marketing campaigns within your existing efforts.
+However, if you’re new to the concept, specific examples can help you learn.

 Here are a few ways today’s brands are successfully implementing lifecycle marketing.

-New Zealand shoe company Allbirds is making sure their newest community members understand their core values of environmental sustainability.
+New Zealand shoe company Allbirds ensures its newest community members understand their core values of environmental sustainability.
 How?
-Whenever someone joins their email list, one of the first emails they receive highlights the company’s commitment to sustainable, comfortable shoes.
-Because many consumers are attracted to brands doing social good, this is a smart way to capture the audience’s attention and build trust.
+Whenever someone joins their email list, one of the welcome emails they receive highlights the company’s commitment to sustainable, comfortable shoes.
+Because many consumers are drawn to brands that do social good, this is a smart way to capture the audience’s attention and build trust.

-Gilt is a luxury e-commerce company that knows its customers are diverse—and their marketing messages should be, too.
-They’ve segmented their SMS campaigns into specific groups so every customer receives the most relevant message for their needs.
-For example, someone who left something in their cart might be excited about a special discount, whereas someone who just paid full price for an item would probably be annoyed by the same message.
+Gilt is a luxury e-commerce company that knows its customers are diverse, and their marketing messages should be, too.
+They’ve segmented their SMS campaigns into specific groups so every customer receives the most relevant content for their needs.
+For example, the marketing team observed that someone who left something in their cart might be excited by a follow-up message about a special discount, whereas someone who just paid full price would probably be annoyed by the same message.

-Tula skincare company is boosting customer retention with friendly messages reminding customers when it’s time to replenish their product.
-By paying attention to when customers made their last purchase—and when they’ll likely need more of it—they’re meeting the needs of their customers and encouraging action.
+Tula Skincare Company is boosting customer retention with friendly messages reminding customers when it’s time to replenish their product.
+By using customer data for re-engagement, tracking when customers made their last purchase and when they’ll likely need more, they’re meeting their customers' needs and encouraging action.

-The benefits of customer lifecycle marketing are clear: By investing in a long-term relationship with your customers, you’ll save money, increase profits, and more.
-Customers will be more likely to stick around when they feel understood and valued by your company, meaning you’ll be able to increase the lifetime value of your customers.
+The benefits of customer lifecycle marketing are clear: By investing in customer lifetime value, you’ll save money, increase profits, and more.
+Customers are more likely to stick around when they feel understood and valued by your company.

-You’ll also get a greater return on investment from your marketing campaign since customers will keep coming back after that initial conversion.
-Ultimately, you’ll enjoy increased sales and greater profit margins—something every company aims for.
+You’ll also get a greater return on investment from your marketing campaign since customers will return after that initial conversion.
+Ultimately, you’ll enjoy increased sales and greater profit margins.

-Lifecycle marketing is typically broken down into three phases: target, convert, and build.
+Lifecycle marketing can be divided into three phases: target, convert, and build.
 When executed correctly, these three phases create a seamless process.
 Here’s how each phase works.

 Within the targeting phase come three micro-phases: capturing the audience, drawing website visitors, and finally, collecting consumer information.
-The purpose of this phase is to catch the attention of the target audience, which will eventually buy your product or service (if all goes well).
+The purpose of this phase is to catch the attention of the target audience, which will eventually buy your product or service.
+Use marketing channels that build awareness like organic social, organic search/SEO optimization, webinars, precision brand advertising, and other top-of-funnel marketing efforts.
+The more cross-channel efforts you can make, the faster you’ll build mental availability in your target customers’ minds.

-Once you’ve caught the attention of your target audience, it’s time to get them engaging with your brand.
-This can be done with a social media ad campaign, pop-ups on your website, and more.
-After a consumer has engaged with your brand, extend an offer (like a coupon or free download), then close the sale.
+Once you’ve caught the attention of your target audience, it’s time to focus on customer engagement with your brand.
+This can be done with content marketing, social media ad campaigns, pop-ups on your website, email campaigns, retargeting, and more.
+After a consumer has engaged with your brand, extend an offer (like a coupon or free download) and link to an effective landing page for demand capture, then close the sale.

-You’ve closed the deal, but your job isn’t done yet—this is where the real work begins.
+You’ve closed the deal, but your job isn’t done yet—this is where the real onboarding work begins.
 Your new customers are still deciding how they feel about your brand, so you need to make sure you truly deliver.
-This includes timely shipping, providing a high-quality product, and offering customer support.
-Once you’ve done this consistently, you’ll have a happy customer willing to provide referrals and spread the word about your brand.
+This includes timely shipping, providing a high-quality product, regular communications (typically via personalized email), and offering customer support.
+Once you’ve done this consistently, you’ll have existing customers and new customers willing to provide referrals and testimonials to spread the word about your brand.

 • Create a strategy for each step in the cycle, making sure there aren’t any gaps in the flow.